 Start your charter from Fajardo, Puerto Rico and you are perfectly positioned to explore the wonderful Spanish Virgin Islands.
-From the deserted beach-front relaxation of Isla Culebra to the bizarre beauty of Bahia Mosquito, a trip to this intriguing region of the world guarantees peaceful anchorages, beautiful beaches, and captivating snorkeling galore.
+From the deserted beach-front relaxation of Isla Culebra to the bizarre beauty of Bahia Mosquito, a trip to this intriguing region of the world guarantees peaceful anchorages, beautiful beaches, and captivating snorkelling galore.

 Warm and tropical year-round, Puerto Rico hosts a typical island climate that sees a moderate annual average temperature of 27°C, although the central mountainous interior is always a few degrees cooler than the coastal regions.
 Easterly trade winds are present throughout the year, providing cooling respite from long, sun-filled days.